1941

 1990 - 1991

 In August 1990, construction began on airfield rehabilitation projects and was completed in October 1991.
-Runway 12-30 was reopened at an expanded 5,000-foot length and new taxiways Alpha and Bravo opened.
+Runway 12-30 was reopened at an expanded 5,000-foot length and new Taxiways A and B opened.
 December 7, 1991, marked the 50th anniversary of the airfield, as well as the completion of construction projects providing airfield lighting, navigational aids, 20 acres of new ramp and an extensive flood control system.

 1992